quicwg/base-drafts/draft-ietf-quic-http.md

 : See [QPACK].

 SETTINGS_ENABLE_PUSH:
-: This is removed in favor of the MAX_PUSH_ID which provides a more granular control over server push.
+: This is removed in favor of the MAX_PUSH_ID frame which provides a more granular control over server push.

 SETTINGS_MAX_CONCURRENT_STREAMS:
 : QUIC controls the largest open Stream ID as part of its flow control logic.
-  Specifying SETTINGS_MAX_CONCURRENT_STREAMS in the SETTINGS frame is an error.
+  Specifying the SETTINGS_MAX_CONCURRENT_STREAMS parameter in the SETTINGS frame is an error.

 SETTINGS_INITIAL_WINDOW_SIZE:
 : QUIC requires both stream and connection flow control window sizes to be specified in the initial transport handshake.
-Specifying SETTINGS_INITIAL_WINDOW_SIZE in the SETTINGS frame is an error.
+Specifying the SETTINGS_INITIAL_WINDOW_SIZE parameter in the SETTINGS frame is an error.

 SETTINGS_MAX_FRAME_SIZE:
 : This setting has no equivalent in HTTP/3.
 Specifying it in the SETTINGS frame